4 Must-Try DAM Tips from Chick-Fil-A’s Visual Asset Manager

 Ingesting into Cumulus from DVD

 Cumulus lets me search all the images.
-I am searching all that text I put into the metadata earlier.
-I can search and narrow down my search using Boolean searching technique.
+I am also searching for all the text I put into the metadata earlier.
+I can use the Boolean search technique to narrow down my search.

 Cumulus helps me later find images using the text search.
-Once it finds images I can see the thumbnail and it tells me which DVD it is stored.
+Once it finds an image, I can see the thumbnail, and it tells me which DVD it is stored on.

 Disc is put into a binder in chronological order.